KOREAN BEAUTY FOR SKIN CYCLING

-If you're looking to incorporate Korean beauty products into your skin cycling routine then read on.
-We're covering the skin cycling essentials plus what products to use on the different nights of your routine.
+If you're looking to incorporate Korean beauty products into your skin cycling routine, read on.
+We’re covering the skin cycling essentials plus what products to use on the different nights of your routine.

 What is Skin Cycling?

-"Skin Cycling "is a skincare technique that uses exfoliating products on “active” days and hydrating or barrier repair ones on “rest” days.
-A typical "cycle" lasts for four days; two days “on” and two days “off”.
-The idea behind it is to give your skin a break from ‘harsh’ or ‘stripping’ ingredients on some nights of the week to avoid over-exfoliation.
+2 nights “on”, 2 nights “off”“Skin cycling” is a skincare technique that uses exfoliating products on “active” days and hydrating or barrier repair ones on “rest” days.
+A typical “cycle” lasts four nights: two nights “on” and two nights “off”.
+The idea is to get the benefits of actives (like exfoliants + vitamin A) without overdoing it — because over-exfoliation is what leads to dryness, sensitivity and a compromised barrier.

 A Typical Skin Cycle Routine

-Night one is for exfoliation, using either a physical or chemical exfoliant.
+Night one is for exfoliation, using either a physical exfoliant or a chemical exfoliant.

-While some people find physical scrubs harsh on the skin, Korean beauty has great options, including scrubs made of sugar crystals.
-These dissolve in water, allowing you to manually control your exfoliant.
-If you're looking for the most gentle scrub, make sure you wet your face first before applying the scrub to it.
-This helps to naturally dissolve the sugar crystals first for a less abrasive exfoliation.
+While some people find physical scrubs harsh, Korean beauty has gentler options, including scrubs made of sugar crystals.
+These dissolve in water, allowing you to manually control your exfoliation.
+If you want the most gentle experience, wet your face first to help dissolve some of the crystals before you massage.

 Skin-Cycling Night Two: Retinol

-This can either be a prescription from from the doctor, or a gentler version.
+The second night is when you apply your retinol.
+This can be a prescription from a doctor, or a gentler over-the-counter version.

-If this is your first introduction to retinol then start out with a small thin layer over the face.
-Make sure to avoid areas such as under eyes and nose creases, which are prone to dryness and sensitivity.
-You can even use the retinol sandwhich method, applying hydrating skincare underneath and over the top to reduce the likelihood of your skin drying out.
-Try this toner and sleeping mask combo!
+If this is your first introduction to retinol, start with a small, thin layer.
+Avoid the under-eyes and nose creases (they’re prone to dryness).
+You can also try the retinol “sandwich” method: hydrating skincare underneath and over the top to reduce dryness.
+Try this toner + sleeping mask combo.

 Skin-Cycling Nights Three and Four: Hydrate